will2web/Exclusive-Or-Perceptron/Log.md

--How can I see how much memory is being used by a program?
+-Ask Gemini about the different kinds of allocators -See if I can use size of user input To dynamically but efficiently Allocate memory -How can I see how much memory is being used by a program?
 -How can I test for memory leaks?
 -When I do Input validation, I can convert input back to U2 instead of float 32